 “I love the Camp dynamic.
 We all, and I mean campers AND counsellors, cycle through the motions.
 Not just because we’re busy, but we think and feel along with each other.
 Every time I’m amazed to see the campers being engaged with all the exciting philosophical inquiries and activities.
 When that last day of camp moves towards the end I cannot help but have a profound sense of being part of an amazing event.”

 As Education Director of TTP in Canada, Arthur teaches students and volunteers of the TTP how to design their curriculum and how to combine theory with practice.
-Through the many online meetings, they look into how philosophical ideas relate to, for example, painting, movies, and photography, and then how to relate them to fun activities that further the philosophical inquiries.
+Through the many (online) meetings, they look into how philosophical ideas relate to, for example, painting, movies, and photography, and then how to relate them to fun activities that further the philosophical inquiries.
+At the same time, he also communciates with others involved like the university and parents to ensure we have a strong community working toward the same goals!

-He is also collaborating with two schools and a museum in Ivory Coast to implement a variety of philosophical activities.
-For more, please visit the Thinking Playground website and look under the GLOBAL tab.
+He is also collaborating with two schools, a museum and a gallery in Ivory Coast, with NGOs and the Canadian Embassy to implement a variety of philosophical activities ranging from topics like cultural sensitivity to gender-based violence.
+For more, please visit the Thinking Playground website.

 Arthur has also won a grant from the Japanese International Christian University Foundation.
 The grant allowed (and continues to allow) Arthur to set up a philosophical program at the Contemporary Art Museum (MUCAT) and the Anador High School in Abobo, Ivory Coast.
 The Philosophy for Children (P4C) program concerns Critical, Creative and Cooperative Thinking Skills and Communal Dialogue.
 In addition, it allowed Arthur to create and teach an online introduction course on P4C, Art and Cultural Differences to Japanese students who then also visited Ivory Coast to participate in the newly set up programs.